mwiater/gollamacli/README.md

 # gollamacli CLI

-gollamacli CLI is a terminal-based application for interacting with large language models through the Ollama API.
-It provides a user-friendly interface for selecting a host, choosing a model, and engaging in a conversation.
+gollamacli CLI is a powerful, terminal-based application designed for seamless interaction with large language models through the Ollama API.
+It offers a rich set of features to streamline your workflow, whether you're managing a single local model or a distributed network of language model hosts.

+Key Features:

+*   **Multiple Host Management:** Connect to and switch between multiple Ollama and LM Studio hosts defined in a simple `config.json` file.
+*   **Interactive Chat:** Engage in conversations with your chosen language model through a user-friendly terminal interface.
+*   **Model Synchronization:** Keep your models consistent across all your hosts with a single command.
+The `sync` feature will automatically pull missing models and delete any models that are not defined in your configuration file.
+*   **Efficient Model Management:** Easily list, pull, and delete models on your hosts.
+*   **Debug Mode:** Gain insights into performance with detailed metrics for model loading, prompt evaluation, and response generation.

 ## Configuration